rackerlabs/docs-developer-blog/_posts/2018-12-20-transparent-data-encryption-with-oracle-ebs.md

 By implementing TDE at the column level, you can prevent users from seeing sensitive data stored in columns, such as credit card numbers or Human Resources data.
-You don’t have to rewrite the application code after encryption, so existing code can be used and the database session can handle the encrypted data without trouble.
+You don’t have to rewrite the application code after encryption.
+Existing code can be used, and the database session can handle the encrypted data without trouble.